clay-k0/notes/ODU/Semesters/Spring 2024/STAT330 Intro to Probability & Statistics/(M14) Hypothesis Testing for Proportions and Variances/Final Exam Study Guide/STAT330 Final Exam Study Guide.md

 #### Question 5

-**Problem:** Use the given data to find the minimum sample size required to estimate the population proportion
+**Problem:** Use the given data to find the minimum sample size required to estimate the population proportion.

-Margin of error 0.044, confidence level 95%, and an estimate of the population proportion is unknown
+Margin of error 0.044, confidence level 95%, and an estimate of the population proportion is unknown.

 **Solution:**